Seif-Yasser-Ahmed/Gen-AI-Powered-AR-App/README.md

 The following notebooks are included in this repository:
 1. [`3d-Pix3pix.ipynb`](Notebooks/3DPix2Pix/3d-pix3pix.ipynb): Implementatation and training of 3D-Pix2Pix with a U-Net Generator and a Patch Discriminator.
+2. [`Pix3Pix.ipynb`](Notebooks/3DPix2Pix/Pix3Pix.ipynb): Implementation and training of the final version of 3D-Pix2Pix that is working as well as results
-2. [`image2vox-model.ipynb`](Notebooks/Pix2Vox/image2vox-model.ipynb): Implementation and training of Pix2Vox.
+3. [`image2vox-model.ipynb`](Notebooks/Pix2Vox/image2vox-model.ipynb): Implementation and training of Pix2Vox.
 4. [`Pix2Vox-Pretrained-A.ipynb`](Notebooks/Pix2Vox/Pix2Vox-Pretrained-A.ipynb): Inference of the pretrained `Pix2Vox-A` version.
-3. [`pretrained-pix2vox-F.ipynb`](Notebooks/Pix2Vox/pretrained-pix2vox-F.ipynb): Inference of the pretrained `Pix2Vox-F` version.
+5. [`pretrained-pix2vox-F.ipynb`](Notebooks/Pix2Vox/pretrained-pix2vox-F.ipynb): Inference of the pretrained `Pix2Vox-F` version.
-5. [`dcgan-cls.ipynb`](Notebooks/Text2Image/dcgan-cls.ipynb): Implementation of a Text-To-Image cGAN, leveraging text descriptions as conditioning inputs to generate corresponding images.
+6. [`dcgan-cls.ipynb`](Notebooks/Text2Image/dcgan-cls.ipynb): Implementation of a Text-To-Image cGAN, leveraging text descriptions as conditioning inputs to generate corresponding images.
-6. [`dcgan-cls_one_Cat.ipynb`](Notebooks/Text2Image/dcgan-cls_one_Cat.ipynb): Implementation of a Text-To-Image cGAN on one category of images due to lack of resources.
+7. [`dcgan-cls_one_Cat.ipynb`](Notebooks/Text2Image/dcgan-cls_one_Cat.ipynb): Implementation of a Text-To-Image cGAN on one category of images due to lack of resources.
-7. [`Notebooks/PIFuHD/`](Notebooks/PIFuHD): Exploring PIFuHD from [Meta Research](https://github.com/facebookresearch) for High-Resolution 3D Human Digitization.
+8. [`Notebooks/PIFuHD/`](Notebooks/PIFuHD): Exploring PIFuHD from [Meta Research](https://github.com/facebookresearch) for High-Resolution 3D Human Digitization.
+9. [`mesh-reconstruction-pytorch3d.ipynb`](Notebooks/Mesh-Reconstruction/mesh-reconstruction-pytorch3d.ipynb): Exploring Pytorch3D from [Meta Research](https://github.com/facebookresearch).

 ## Kotlin Application